Enhancing photon-axion conversion probability with squeezed coherent states: Acknowledgments

 \section{Acknowledgments}

-T. I. was supported by Research Support Scholarship from Kuroda Scholarship Foundation.
+We would like to thank Youka Kaku for useful comments.
 S.~K. was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers JP22K03621, JP22H01220, 24K21548 and MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” No. 24H00967.
 J.\ S. was in part supported by JSPS KAKENHI Grant Numbers JP23K22491, JP24K21548, JP25H02186.